iit-DLSLab/robotlib/README.md

 In this example we have used the function makeFeetJacobian (making non real time operations) to create a jacobian object for each leg.

-Finally consider the following example to compute the forward kinematics for each leg.
+Consider now the following example to compute the forward kinematics for each leg

     // Forward kinematics
     robotlib::RobotBase::JointState q_input{robot->makeJointState(0)};